jdantonio/functional-ruby/README.md

 that I'd like to see Erlang-stype pattern matching in Ruby and one of my friends responded "Build it!"
 So I did.
 And here it is.

-For fun I've also thrown in Erlang's sparsely documented [-behaviour](http://www.erlang.org/doc/design_principles/gen_server_concepts.html) functionality plus a few other functions and constants I find useful.
+For fun I threw in Erlang's sparsely documented [-behaviour](http://www.erlang.org/doc/design_principles/gen_server_concepts.html) functionality plus a few other functions and constants I find useful.
+Eventually I realized I was building something much more than just Erlang's pattern matching.
+I was creating a broader library for helping programmers write Ruby code in a functional style.
+So I changed the name of the gem and kept on trucking.

 ### Goals